Luka Dončić: 2024–25 season

+2025–26 season

+On August 2, 2025, Dončić and the Lakers agreed to a three-year, $165 million contract extension.
+On October 21, in his first game of the 2025–26 season, Dončić logged a near triple-double with 43 points, 12 rebounds, and nine assists in a 119–109 loss to the Golden State Warriors.
+Three days later, he recorded 49 points, 11 rebounds, and eight assists in a 128–110 win over the Minnesota Timberwolves.
+He became the first Lakers player to record consecutive 40-point games to start a season.
+With 92 points, Dončić also set a new record for the most consecutive point totals in a season's first two games, surpassing Jerry West (81 points).
+On October 31, Dončić posted 44 points, 12 rebounds and six assists for the Lakers in a 117–112 win over the Memphis Grizzlies.
+With that performance, he became the second player in NBA history to start a season with three consecutive games of at least 40 points, joining Wilt Chamberlain.

 National team career

 Junior national team

 Dončić was set to play at the Division B tournament of the 2014 FIBA Europe Under-16 Championship but was forced to withdraw from the tournament with a knee injury.
 In December 2014, he participated in a friendly tournament in Székesfehérvár, Hungary, averaging 35.3 points and 7.6 rebounds per game while shooting 81 percent on two-pointers and 57 percent on three-pointers.

 Senior national team

 EuroBasket 2017

 On September 22, 2016, Dončić announced that he would represent the senior men's Slovenian national team for the rest of his career.
-He was previously linked with several other national teams, including Serbia and Spain.
+Dončić was previously linked with several other national teams, including Serbia and Spain.
 His national team roommate became Goran Dragić, whom he met at age seven and has been cited as his mentor and friend.

 Dončić was a Slovenian squad member for EuroBasket 2017, where his country won its first gold medal after going undefeated (9–0) in the tournament.
-In Slovenia's 103–97 win over Latvia in the quarter-finals, he scored 27 points and grabbed 9 rebounds.
-He recorded 11 points, 12 rebounds, and 8 assists, in the 92–72 semi-final win over Spain.
+In Slovenia's 103–97 victory over Latvia in the quarterfinals, he scored 27 points and grabbed nine rebounds.
+Dončić recorded 11 points, 12 rebounds, and eight assists, in the 92–72 semifinal win over Spain.
 In the final, Slovenia won by a score of 93–85 over Serbia.
-He had 8 points and 7 rebounds, before falling out of the game, due to an injury, in the game's third quarter.
+He had eight points and seven rebounds, before falling out of the game, due to an injury, in the game's third quarter.
 Dončić was also named to the competition's All-Tournament Team, joining teammate Goran Dragić, who was voted the EuroBasket MVP.